 Global Helium Corp. (the "Company") is an early-stage company incorporated in Canada on November 13, 2020, focused on the exploration, acquisition and development of helium resources.
 The address of the Company's head office is 800, 555-4th Ave SW, Calgary, AB, T2P 3E7.
-The condensed interim consolidated financial statements were authorized for issue on May 30, 2023, by the board of directors of the Company.
-The Company received approval for a listing on the Canadian Securities Exchange ("CSE") under the symbol "HECO" and commenced trading on May 19, 2021.
-As of September 22, 2021, the Company was approved to trade in the over-the-counter (OTC) market in the United States under the symbol "HECOF."
+The condensed interim consolidated financial statements were authorized for issue on July 20, 2023, by the board of directors of the Company.
+The Company trades on the Canadian Securities Exchange ("CSE") under the symbol "HECO" and in the over-the-counter (OTC) market in the United States under the symbol "HECOF."